emonrait/emonrait/README.md

 I'm a self-taught passionate Mobile Apps developer from Bangladesh, currently working as a Sr. Software engineer (Mobile Apps) at City Bank PLC.
 I've been building mobile apps since I was in the 12th standard.
 I've made countless side projects and possess magical powers to build delightful Mobile Applications.

-I also love doing open source development.
-I actively maintain various notable open source projects.
+I also love doing open-source development.
+I actively maintain various notable open-source projects.
 It gives me a wonderful feeling of achievement and joy which I cannot explain in words.

 ### Skills